 How to choose a bidet

 The first thing to consider is money.
-Although a bidet will save you money in the long run (on the cost of toilet paper), they aren’t a drop in the bucket.
-A whole unit can cost upwards of $1,000, and the toilet seats aren’t cheap either.
-The price of the bidet toilet seat or actual bidet is dependent on quite a few factors.
+Although a bidet will save you money in the long run (on the toilet paper cost), they aren’t a drop in the bucket.
+A whole unit can cost upwards of $1,000, while a decent toilet seat attachment will set you back north of $100.
+The price of the bidet toilet seat or actual bidet is dependent on several factors.
 The first factor is electric or non-electric.
-Almost all bidets that are on the cheap side are non-electric and, therefore, run based on the water pressure in your home.
-Electric bidets are packed with features such as heated seats, increased water pressure that is adjustable, ambient noise that muffles the sounds of nature, and more.
+Almost all cheaper bidets are non-electric — they work using the water pressure in your home.
+Electric bidets are often loaded with extras such as heated seats, increased adjustable water pressure, ambient noise that muffles nature’s sounds, and more.
 Most electric units also come with a remote.

 The second factor is water temperature.
 Almost all bidets offer heated water because cold water on sensitive areas is a no-no. Some models have their own tank that heats and holds warm water, while others are connected to your home’s hot water supply to get the job done.
 Brands such as SmartBidet and Bio Bidet have available warm air drying on some models, too, although user reviews suggest that a final pat down may be in order.
 SmartBidet is alone in offering replaceable cleaning nozzles.

 Self-cleaning nozzles are the next factor to consider.
 Having the ability to clean the nozzle before using it is a nice feature and feels more sanitary overall.
 Since some splashing occurs inside the toilet bowl when using it, the ability to quickly rinse the nozzle is a definite positive.